sierraneu/CY4930/README.md

 \-    An understanding of Agile methodology

-\-    An ability to evaluate the cybersecurity project needs and a program to meet those needs.
+\-    An ability to evaluate the cybersecurity project needs and  program to meet those needs.

 \-    An understanding of how to create and manage a cybersecurity project from inception to management approval and security evaluation.